senatoraifuwa22-dot/banking-website-learning/banking-website/03-backend-api/README.md

 ## Current endpoints

 - `GET /health` — returns `{ ok: true, ts }` so you can confirm the API is running.
+  - Every request gets a `requestId` so errors can be traced easily.
+You can also send your own `x-request-id` header.

 ## Project structure